ThijsFloryn/P-Phisher/README.md

-# U-PHISHER
+# P-PHISHER

 <p align="center"><img src="https://github.com/U7P4L-IN/U-PHISHER/blob/main/Image/U-PHISHER.png">

 <p align="center">
-Automated Phishing Tool Made By U7P4L 1N To Phish Various Sites With 51+ Templates And Also Has An Inbuilt Reverse Proxy Already To Easily Help You Generate Your Link And Send It To Your Victim.
+Automated Phishing Tool To Phish Various Sites With 51+ Templates And Also Has An Inbuilt Reverse Proxy Already To Easily Help You Generate Your Link And Send It To Your Victim.
 U-phisher Tool Is Made With Pure Bash Script And Needs Required Packages For It To Work.
 </p>

-## 🚀U-PHISHER: V 3.3.2
+## 🚀P-PHISHER: V 3.3.2
 ## FREE PHISHING PANEL.🚀

 <p>